Marine Data

 -

-This dataset contains species identifications of molluscs from shell grit and sediments collected during survey SOL5463 (R.V.
-Southern Surveyor, 3-31 May 2012).
-Sediments were collected with a Smith Mac grab and processed in the GA laboratory.
-Sediment samples from two grabs contained many mollusc shells, some intact, and these were lodged at the Museum and Art Gallery of the Northern Territory (MAGNT).
-Species-level identifications were undertaken by Dr Richard Willan at the MAGNT and were delivered to Geoscience Australia on the 19 September 2012.
-See GA Record 2012/66 for further details on survey methods and specimen acquisition.
+This dataset contains species identifications of molluscs collected during survey SOL5650 (R.V.
+Solander, 12 September - 5 October, 2012).
+Animals were collected from the Joseph Bonaparte Gulf with a benthic sled.
+Specimens were lodged at Northern Territory Museum immediately after the survey.
+Species-level identifications were undertaken by Dr Richard Willan at the Northern Territory Museum and were delivered to Geoscience Australia on the 17 January 2013.
+See associated post-survey report for further details on survey methods and specimen acquisition.
 Data is presented here exactly as delivered by the taxonomist, and Geoscience Australia is unable to verify the accuracy of the taxonomic identifications.
-Note that all specimens were identified from dead material and shell fragments.
-Specimens that were alive upon collection were processed separately with infaunal samples.

 -